-Why "it's secure and GDPR-compliant" is not enough in Germany
+Why "it's secure and GDPR-ready" is not enough in Germany

-In Germany, many tech discussions fail before they even begin.
+In Germany, many tech discussions can fail before they even begin.

 Not because the product is weak.
 Not because the engineering is bad.